OPPIDA/CodeSecTools/SASTs/README.md

 - We mainly evaluate if the SAST can find the vulnerabilities.

 ## SAST components
+*None of them are mandatory; they are provided solely as templates*

 - `analyzer`:
   - analyze project with the SAST
   - save SAST results (SAST's own format)